Living with Chronic Pain

 Self-management education formats

-Self-management education is available in two formats — in-person group workshops or self-study programs.
+Self-management education is available in four formats — in-person group workshops, virtual online group workshops, internet asynchronous programs or self-study programs.

 In-person group workshops